💰Economic Model

 Protocol-Owned Liquidity

-For detailed mechanics, benefits, and projections, see the dedicated Protocol Owned Liquidity.
+For detailed mechanics, see Protocol Owned Liquidity.

 Economic Alignment